aws-samples/aws-hybrid-storage-workshop/scenario-1/module-3/README.md

 ### What just happened?

-This is method of migrating data, using an EBS snapshot of the Volume Gateway volume, enables minimal downtime during cutover to AWS since all of the data already resides at AWS.
+This is a method of migrating data, using an EBS snapshot of the Volume Gateway volume, enables minimal downtime during cutover to AWS since all of the data already resides at AWS.
 This is optimal for large data drives that exist on file servers, database servers, web servers and any other system that needs to store large amounts of data locally.

 In this module, a new Windows EC2 instance was launched in AWS (eu-central-1 region) with the migrated data mounted from an EBS snapshot that you created from the Volume Gateway volume which was being hosting in the Frankfurt region (even when it was being presented to Ireland region via the EC2 gateway in that region).